skaman82/HW3_tracker/README.md

 REMARK: My step counter and "raise to wake" functions never worked since I got the watch - at least I have not tested it before doing an update.
 There are some people reporting steps or rase to wake functions working - some even both.
 Regarding this I'm not sure if this is falty hardware and bad quality control or something else.

+UPDATE: The "raise to wake" feauture and step counter have now started spontaniously working one day after 1.00.46 update (after recharging the watch)

 <b>LIST UPDATE STATE: FW 1.00.46</b> tested with Android phone

 ## Calling Functions
-• CRITICAL Function issue: Watch doesn't stop vibrating when I take the call on my phone<br>
+• CRITICAL Function issue: Watch doesn't stop vibrating when I take the call on my phone (if BT on the watch is connected with the phone)<br>
 • CRITICAL Function issue: With BT disabled on the watch, only decline button appears - on my android phone this button is working correctly – but on iPhone it seems not to be working yet<br>
 • UI Caller ID not centered in the screen<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10044_3.jpg" width="300px"/><br>